 It’s your immune system that keeps you healthy by fighting off the enemies such as bacteria, viruses, free radicals, and other threats to your health.
 So where carrots come in and play a role, it’s the vitamins A and vitamin D that play the main part in accomplishing this.
 These two powerhouse vitamins have the ability to regulate the immune responses and to also treat and to prevent autoimmunity and inflammation.

 Your immune system also takes control of releasing immune cells in your stomach.
 One of the most vital things for your immune system is for defending your body against diseases which it accomplishes by triggering the activity and production of white blood cells.
 With everything that carrots have to offer including vitamin B6, they are extremely beneficial for boosting your immunity.

-* Your mood- If you are looking to enhance your life and have less tress and have a more positive attitude, There was a study that was done that revealed that people who had a more positive attitude had more than 12% higher levels of cartenoids in their bloodstream than those who had negative attitudes.
+If you are looking to enhance your life and have less stress and have a more positive attitude, There was a study that was done that revealed that people who had a more positive attitude had more than 12% higher levels of carotenoids in their bloodstream than those who had negative attitudes.
 So eat your carrots and keep that positive outlook on life!

 Cautions and Allergies of Carrots

 So to reiterate about carrots and diabetes, you should be limiting yourself to carrots a few times a week.
 They are good for you but not in excess amounts.
 Raw carrots are the best way to go as far as nutrition but cooking them is almost as good. that’s good for me because I like cooked carrots a lot more than raw ones.
 Carrot juice should not be on the list.
 (Too much sugar)

 Carrots can cause allergic reactions in some folks who may be allergic to pollens.
 Also, where there are carrots that are grown in soils that are contaminated, there may be heavy metals contained and this could affect the quality and safety of the carrots.